Illawarra Junction: Eveleigh Maintenance Centre

 Eveleigh Maintenance Centre lies to the south of all the surface tracks and on top of the Eastern Suburbs line tunnels.
 There are several crossovers providing access to the yard.
 There is a crossover in the south-west corner, allowing trains from the Up & Down Illawarra Main to access the yard.
 Another crossover allows trains to access the Down Illawarra Dive, which is actually bi-directional, due to the crossover at the other end onto the Up Illawarra Dive.
 Trains from Sydney Yard can enter/exit through the Engine Dive, which passes from the Down Main, under Redfern station, to the yard.
 Trains to/from the City Circle can enter through the Arrival/Departure Road, which joins the Up/Down Illawarra Main.

-Macdonaldtown Yard (not shown on map)
+Macdonaldtown Carriage Sheds

-Macdonaldtown Yard lies between the Main Suburban and Illawarra lines.
+The Macdonaldtown Carriage Sheds lie between the Main Suburban and Illawarra lines.
 It has a single entry/exit road.
 Crossovers allow trains to enter the yard from the Up/Down Local lines and allow trains to exit the yard onto the Up Local or Up Illawarra Local lines.